 This was our chosen halfway spot, so after we satisfied our Banana Bread cravings we turned around and headed back.
 If you get started around 9am and spend some time swimming in the ocean and at Twin Falls, you’ll be turning around in the mid-afternoon to head back the way you came.

 Dinner at Mama’s Fish House

-You’ll be passing right by Mama’s Fish House on the way back, which according to everyone who’s ever been to Maui is one of the best places to eat on the island.
-But because of its popularity, you’ll need a reservation in advance (this is a theme with Maui, we realized).
+You’ll be passing right by Mama’s Fish House on the way back, which is widely recommended as one of the best places to eat on the island.
+But because of its popularity, you’ll need a reservation well in advance (this is a theme with Maui, we realized).

 We made an attempt to roll up and get a walk-in table right when the restaurant was opening for dinner, but no luck: they were completely booked.
 So, don’t be like us: make a reservation NOW so you can enjoy a delicious, fresh fish dinner with a stunning sunset view!

 We didn’t have a chance to eat at Mama’s until our second trip, and we finally understood the appeal.
 The restaurant is beautiful, with open-air windows looking out onto an oceanfront view and a beach full of turtles (though you don’t need to eat at the restaurant to visit the beach, because like all Maui beaches, it’s open to the public.)

 The food was fantastic, although fair warning: the meal was PRICEY.
 This was our biggest meal splurge of the trip, but it was a wonderfully romantic evening date on a wonderfully special trip.